A new perspective on low-rank optimization: Generalizing the Matrix Perspective Reformulation Technique to Functions

-Although Problem \eqref{prob:lrsdo4}'s formulation is polynomially sized, it involves $n$ times as many variables as Problem \eqref{prob:lrsdo2} and therefore supplies substantially less tractable relaxations.
-Nonetheless, it could be useful in instances where $p_i-p_{i+1}=0 \ \forall i \geq k$ and we omit the variables which model the eigenvalues larger than $k$, e.g., for $k=2$ in the aforementioned Markov Chain mixing problem.
+\end{proposition} {\blue The proof of this reformulation is almost identical to the proof of Theorem \ref{lemma:equivalence}, after observing that \eqref{eqn:traceq} holds not only for the traces but for the matrices directly, i.e., if $\bm{X}$ and $\bm{Y} \in \mathcal{Y}^k_n$ commute, we have } Problem \eqref{prob:lrsdo4} involves $n$ times as many variables as Problem \eqref{prob:lrsdo2} and therefore supplies substantially less tractable relaxations.
+Nonetheless, it could be useful in {\blue specific} instances.
+In the aforementioned Markov Chain mixing problem, $p_i-p_{i+1}=0 \ \forall i \geq k$ with $k=2$, so we can omit the variables which model the eigenvalues larger than $2$ .